AnnaPostawka/WeeklyPlanner/README.md

 # Weekly Planner
-A time blockign planner that allows you to create activities (time blocks) and drag & drop them to the plan of the week.
+A time blocking planner that allows you to create activities (time blocks) and drag & drop them to the plan of the week.

 ## Technologies
 - React